itspangler/geospatial-humanities-s2024/week/11_analysis-iii/lab/archaeology.md

 | ![q] |
 | :--- |
 | 2.
 Paste the values for the average nearest neighbor summary. |

+> ![imp]
+>
+> NNI measures relationships exclusively based on distance.
+A slightly more detailed way to determine clustering would be to test for spatial autocorrelation, or the degree to which a feature is correlated with itself based on certain attributes.
+Following Waldo Tobler's first law of geography, the [spatial autocorrelation](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/h-how-spatial-autocorrelation-moran-s-i-spatial-st.htm) tool—also known as Global Moran's I—measures spatial autocorrelation based simultaneously on location and feature values.

 ## Looking at subareas